h-hsu11/h-hsu11/README.md

 - 🌱 I’m currently learning: python and github
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on coding skills, DBMS, Machine Learning, and etc
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with SQL, Mongo DB
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...